EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Award Procedure: The Office of Student Financial Assistance determines final awards and notifies participating institutions.
+Award Procedure: The Federal Student Aid office determines final awards and notifies participating institutions.
+Postsecondary institutions determine individual student awards.

-Deadlines: Specified on the application (usually October 1).
+Deadlines: Oct 01, 2009 Deadlines are specified on the application (usually October 1).
 Contact the program office for additional information.

 ASSISTANCE CONSIDERATIONS:

-Formula and Matching Requirements: Funds are allocated to institutions on the basis of the insitution's FY 1999 base guarantee and pro rata share and then on demonstrated need for funding.
+Statutory Formula: Title IV, Part A, Subpart 3.
+Matching Requirements: Funds are allocated to institutions on the basis of the insitution's base guarantee and pro rata share and then on demonstrated need for funding.
 Institutions award funds to students on the basis of financial need as determined by the Federal Needs Analysis Methodology specified in statute.
 This program requires institutional matching funds.
 The Federal share may not exceed 75 percent unless waived based on objective criteria established in regulations.
+MOE requirements are not applicable to this program.

 POST ASSISTANCE REQUIREMENTS: